dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 2/03 Clickthru-service.md

 Use the click through demonstration to practice provisioning an IBM Power Virtual Server (PowerVS) workspace.

-Note: Access to provision a new workspace is not provided in the IBM Technology Zone cloud account.
+**Note**: Access to provision a new workspace is not provided in the IBM Technology Zone cloud account.
 Use this click through demonstration to simulate this activity.
 Fields that require a text entry (for example **workspace name**) are pre-populated in the click through demonstration.

 1. Open the following link and then click the play ![image](https://github.com/user-attachments/assets/67789db8-fd6d-4d68-a26b-3a1d6c0b7e97) button to begin the demonstration.<br>